ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 ## v1.0 - Lotus 1-2-3 v1 Release

 - [ ] Named range
+  - [ ] Range Name Create
+  - [ ] Range Name Delete
+  - [ ] Range Name Reset
+- [ ] Range name labels - sort of like naming constants, one column of labels and next to it is a column of values (or row to row)
+- [ ] Range format
+- [ ] Range label prefix - change alignment of labels in a range
+- [ ] Range justify - create papragraph out of long label
+- [ ] Range input - only allow cursor to move to unprotected cells
+- [ ] Range erase - delete cell(s)
 - [ ] Multiple-cell macros
 - [ ] Pause macro
 - [ ] Single-step mode macros
 - [ ] /X commands
+- [ ] Default format for new cells (precendence row, column, default)
+  - [ ] number format
+  - [ ] date format
+  - [ ] justification
+  - [ ] column-width
+- [ ] Remove cell or column or row formatting (cells revert to current default format)
+- [ ] File xtract

+### Differences

+- The way /X commands were implemented, while historically relevant as a big breakthrough in the power of a spreadsheet, is almost certainly not close to what would be considered best practices today.
+I will attempt to design a system that will allow the user to build a similarly complex spreadsheet, but likely using functional programming paradigm.
+- Lotus introduced both relative and absolute named ranges, but in my opinion a named range should only ever be considered the cells in that list for the named range.
+- I may handle moving cells that are part of a named range differently than Lotus (and future spreadsheets) did.
+I see named ranges as an array of defined cells, so once you add a cell to a named range I don't think it matters if it moves elsewhere on the sheet.
+Lotus conisdered the boundry cells and the middle cells functionally different when moving a cell.

 ### v1.1 - API Beta